Title: Violence in the Workplace

 - Conduct that threatens, intimidates, or coerces another employee, customer, vendor, or business associate will not be tolerated.

 - Conduct or behavior that creates a climate of violence, hostility, or intimidation will not be tolerated.
 Threatening harm, intimidation, or physically aggressive conduct toward any member of the university community is prohibited.

 - University resources, including computers, may not be used to threaten, stalk, or harass employees at or outside the workplace.

 Weapons on Campus

 - The use, possession, or handling of weapons in the workplace is a violation of this policy.
 Weapons are not permitted in any university-owned or controlled buildings.

-- Weapons are also not permitted anywhere on campus, with one exception: In accordance with Ohio Revised Code 2923.1210, persons with a valid concealed handgun license may keep a handgun and/or ammunition securely locked in the person’s privately owned vehicle only under the following conditions:
+- Weapons are also not permitted anywhere on campus, with one exception: In accordance with Ohio Revised Code 2923.1210 and Ohio Revised Code 2923.111, persons may keep a handgun and/or ammunition securely locked in the person’s privately owned vehicle only under the following conditions:

 - The vehicle is parked legally and in an authorized area – that is, in a location or lot where it is otherwise permitted to be; and

 - Each handgun and all ammunition remains inside the person’s privately owned motor vehicle while the person is physically present inside the motor vehicle in accordance with Ohio law.
 When the individual is not physically present in the privately owned vehicle, each handgun and all of the ammunition is securely locked within the trunk, glove box, or other enclosed compartment or container within or on the person’s privately owned motor vehicle.

 - Employees who experience, observe, or become aware of acts of violence or threats of acts of violence must report such conduct to either Police and Security Services at 216-368-3333 or the Department of Human Resources at 216-368-6964.
 Confidentiality will be maintained to the extent that circumstances permit.